sikaeducation/curriculum/101/standards/build-simple-web-apps/topics/basic-html/README.md

     </button>
 ```

-The mistakes are easier to see.
+Each of the mistakes are easier to see.

 ### Whitespace

 Since HTML is whitespace-insensitive, it's often technically valid to leave lots of whitespace around your markup, like this: `< input id = " adjective-input " / >`.
-It is conventional to keep everything "trimmed": `<input id="adjective-input" />`.
+It is conventional to keep everything trimmed: `<input id="adjective-input" />`.

 ## Watch Out!

-Be careful of typographer's quotes!
+Be careful of smart quotes!
 Most word processing programs like Word and Google Docs will substitute the `"` and `'` characters for `“`/`”` and `‘`/`’` characters (look for the curls).
-These are called typographer's quotes, and cannot be used for HTML attributes.
-Always write your code in a text editor, not in a word processor!
+These are called smart quotes, and cannot be used for HTML attributes.
+Always write your code in a text editor, not in a word processor.

 ## Additional Resources